leafo/lapis/docs/actions.md

 ### `request:flow(module_name)`

 Loads a flow by `module_name` with the `flows_prefix` on the current request object.
-If the flow with that name had been previously loaded, then the existing flow instance is returned.
+If the flow with that name has been previously loaded, the existing flow instance is returned.

 ### `request:html(fn)`

 Returns a new function that implements the buffer writer interface for rendering the contents of `fn` as an HTML scoped function.
-Suitable for returning from an action.
+This is suitable for returning from an action.

 ### `request:get_request()`

-This function returns `self`.
-This method is useful in scenarios where the request object is being proxied, and you wish to get a direct access to the instance of the request object for mutation.
-Examples include within flows and within widgets where the request object is embedded into the *helper chain*.
+Returns `self`.
+This method is useful in scenarios where the request object is being proxied, and you need direct access to the instance of the request object for mutation.
+Examples include accessing the request object in a flow or in a widget where the request object is embedded into the *helper chain*.

 ## Render Options

 Render options are set by explicit calls to `write` or by the return value of the action function.
 They are accumulated in the $self_ref{"options"} field of the request object.
-Typically an action function does not generate the response directly, but sets the options to be used by Lapis during the rendering phase of the request which happens immediately after executing the action.
+Typically, an action function does not generate the response directly but sets the options to be used by Lapis during the rendering phase of the request, which happens immediately after executing the action.

-For example, in the following action the `render` and `status` fields are used to set the HTTP status response code, and specify a view by name to be used to generate the response body.
+For example, in the following action, the `render` and `status` fields are used to set the HTTP status response code and specify a view by name to be used to generate the response body.